live-codes/livecodes/README.md

 - A directory in a gitlab repo (multiple files)
 - A file in a gitlab repo (imports that single file)
 - Extract code blocks from a webpage (see [code blocks](#prefill-from-code-blocks))
-- Otherwise the url will be considered a raw file (like raw files on github)
+- Otherwise the URL will be considered a raw file (like raw files on github)

-If the source url points to multiple files (e.g github gists and directories), LocalPen tries to guess which file to load each in which code editor (e.g index.html -> markup, my-style.css -> style, app.js -> script).
+If the source URL points to multiple files (e.g github gists and directories), LocalPen tries to guess which file to load in which code editor (e.g index.html -> markup, my-style.css -> style, app.js -> script).
 All supported languages can be used.
-If the source url points to multiple files of the same category, guessing may not wark well.
-In this case, you may need to provide the files to load and the language for each as querystring params.
+If the source URL points to multiple files of the same category, guessing may not work well.
+In this case, you may need to provide the files to load and the language for each as querystring parameters.
 For example:

 ```
 https://localpen.io/?pug=page.pug&scss=styles.scss&ts=app.ts#https://github.com/myuser/myrepo/tree/master/mydir